 Because of all the stuff just mentioned, dynamic mics are almost always what you would use for live performance.
 Such examples as the Shure SM58, often used for live vocals, and the Shure SM57, often used for drums and electric guitar amps, are stalwarts of the live performance stage.

+What is a condenser mic?
+What does it “condense?”
 Indulge my boring tech-geek description for just a second here.
 “Condenser” is another name for capacitor, which is an electronic component that stores energy.
 You won’t hear the word condenser used much anymore, except when talking about microphones.
 Condenser microphones use a capacitor to convert acoustic energy into electric energy.

 Okay, so what is a condenser mic?
 Unlike dynamic microphones, condensers need power either from a battery or an external source.
 Since they are typically more responsive and sensitive than dynamics, they are very well suited for capturing delicate nuances and so are well-suited for recording purposes.
 They are not typically recommended for high-volume work, as they can be prone to distort due to their sensitivity, so you won’t see them on stage very often.

-To hook up this type of mic to your computer, you will need an audio interface, such as the M-Audio Fast Track, which has the right kind of connector for standard mics (the 3-pin “XLR” connector).
+To hook up this type of mic to your computer, you will need an audio interface, such as the Avid Fast Track, which has the right kind of connector for standard mics (the 3-pin “XLR” connector).
 These interface boxes usually plug into your computer via USB.

 There are two types of condenser microphones: large diaphragm condensers (LDC) and small diaphragm condensers.
 Besides the obvious size difference, the large variety tends to be more sensitive, and produces less self-noise.
 LDCs are THE recommended mic for recording voices.
 They are also often used for acoustic guitars, drum overheads, pianos, and any situation where you need a lot of sensitivity in a recording.
 The LDC mic I use most often is the Rode NT2-A. A commonly used example on the less expensive end of the spectrum would include the AudioAnother very commonly used and high quality LDC is the Audio-Technica AT2020 for about $99.
 And starting to get into the “I-wish-I-could-afford-on-of-these” category is a favorite in studios recording vocals for both music and voice-over purposes, the Neumann TLM 103.
 To quote from Wayne’s World, one day “it will be mine…oh yes, it will be mine.”